codyloyd/teamup/README.md

 ## Intermediate

 * Allow users to sign up.
 Use passwordless authentication.
 Consider [GitHub authentication](https://developer.github.com/guides/basics-of-authentication/).
-During the signup page, the user should be able to create a profile with a brief bio and relevant links to LinkedIn, GitHub, and a portfolio URL.
+During signup, the user should be able to create a profile with a brief bio and relevant links to LinkedIn, GitHub, and a portfolio URL.
 * After signing in, the user should be directed to a page listing existing projects, with a button to add a new project.
 * Create a form to submit a new project.
 Save the project to a database on submit.
 * A project detail page should allow users to view a project from the list.
 The project page should list all open roles.
 Each open role should have a button allowing the user to apply for the role.
 The project owner should be able to see a list of applants.
 Next to each applicant should be an "Accept" button.